Learn more about this card and find out how you can apply here.

 - Travel Accident and Baggage Delay Insurance: This modified form of travel insurance provides coverage in the event that you’re seriously injured or killed during common carrier travel, and when your bags are delayed to your destination for certain covered reasons.

 - Price Protection: This benefit provides reimbursement when you find a lower marked price on a covered item paid for in full with your card within 120 days of the original purchase date.
 The per-claim limit is $250 and you’re limited to four claims in any twelve-month period.

 - Trip Cancellation and Interruption Insurance: This is another travel insurance perk that reimburses you in the event that your trip needs to be canceled or cut short for certain covered reasons.
 See your explanation of benefits for exclusions and limitations.

-There is no annual fee.
-The foreign transaction fee is 3%.
+The annual fee is $95 after the first year.
+There is no foreign transaction fee.
 Cash advances cost at least the greater of $10 or 3%, whichever is greater.
 Balance transfers cost 3% of the transferred amount.
 Late payments cost up to $35.

 This card requires good to excellent credit.

-- $150 Early Spend Bonus.
-This card’s $150 early spend bonus is pretty easy to attain: You just need to spend $500 in eligible purchases within 3 months, which should be doable if you use this as your primary spending aid during that period.
+- $500 Early Spend Bonus.
+This card’s $500 early spend bonus is one of the best in the cash back category.
+You’ll qualify if you can spend at least $3,000 in eligible purchases within 3 months, which should be doable if you use this as your primary spending aid during that period.

-- Up to 3% Cash Back.
-This card earns unlimited 3% cash back on dining purchases made at restaurants.
-If you dine out frequently, that’s key.
-You’d be hard-pressed to find a no-annual-fee credit card that consistently rewards restaurant purchases to this degree.
+- Up to 4% Cash Back.
+This card earns unlimited 4% cash back on dining purchases made at restaurants and most entertainment purchases.
+If you like to hit the town every once in a while, this is a fantastic tier.

 - Broad 2% Category.
 Don’t overlook this card’s 2% category.
 Every dollar you spend at the grocery store earns 2% cash back, with no limits or restrictions.
 If you prefer cooking at home to dining out, Savor has you covered.